10 Passion Project Ideas That Can Help You Stand Out to Top Colleges

 How long should a passion project last?

-Ideally 2–6 months, with documented iterations.
+Ideally 4 to 8 weeks, with documented iterations.
 Quality matters far more than duration.

 Conclusion: Start Small, Dream Big